uPortal-Project/uportal-project.github.io/governance/meetings/uportal-steering-committee-2022-03-09.md

 ### Editing rich content in uPortal

 The uPSC started the discussion regarding editing rich content in uPortal.
-There are many things to consider including: simple contnent, user interface components, and features/functionalitites of other content management systems.
+There are many things to consider including: simple content, user interface components, and features/functionalities of other content management systems.